-Our partnering strategy has allowed us to build a development pipeline of 38 drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
+Our partnering strategy has allowed us to build a development pipeline of over three dozen drugs, to create a broad base of potential license fees, milestone payments, royalties, profit sharing and earn out payments and to control our drug development expenses.
 In this way, we remain a focused and efficient research and development organization that can continue to discover new drugs and expand our and our partners’ pipelines.
 In 2014, we began the next phase of our business strategy by forming Akcea Therapeutics, Inc., to develop and commercialize the drugs from our lipid franchise.

 Through the efficiency of our drug discovery platform we can develop drugs to almost any gene target.
 We concentrate on developing antisense drugs in our core therapeutic areas with an emphasis on cardiovascular, metabolic, severe and rare diseases, including neurological disorders, and cancer.
 Our partnering strategy provides us the flexibility to license each of our drugs at what we believe is the optimal time to maximize the near- and long-term value of our drugs.
 Using this strategy, we can expand our and our partners’ pipelines with antisense drugs that we design to address significant medical needs while remaining small and focused.
 Just as we have advanced and matured our technology and pipeline, we have evolved our partnering strategy in order to maximize the value of each of our assets.
 We employ a multifaceted partnering strategy by which we partner certain research programs or drugs early, other drugs after we have completed proof-of-concept, and still other drugs after we have advanced them into later stages of development.